yy3488/b9122/README.md

 1. Make sure you installed Anaconda Python from [here](https://www.anaconda.com/download/success).

-2. Run a command prompt shell: in the search box, type `cmd` and press ENTER (or search for CMD, and click on the black icon, not the blue icon which is the Windows Power Shell, nor the multi-colored icon, which is the Git Bash shell)
+2. Run an **ANACONDA COMMAND PROMPT SHELL**.
+It's different from a Git Bash shell.
+In the Windows search box, search for "Anaconda prompt", look for it, and press Enter to run it.

 3. Type this command (and notice it's **conda**, not **anaconda**):